 The Chopper by NorthWest Short Line: For making slender, small or repetitive cuts of mat board you can’t beat The Chopper.
 Although expensive in comparison to basic tools this can be a real time saver.
 An inexpensive alternative: a simple razor glass scraper from the hardware store.
 Some of the advantages at a tiny fraction of the cost.

-A rotary paper cutter: We like the deluxe version from Fiskars but even an inexpensive model with assist you in making long straight paper cuts.
+A rotary paper cutter: We like this deluxe version from Fiskars (model 100580-1002) but even an inexpensive model will assist you in making long straight paper cuts.
+It can cut card stock as heavy as mat board and the blade is self-sharpening.
+Here’s a link to this model on Amazon.

-Mini scissors: I use a pair of expensive German-made sewing snips that excel at small cuts and trimming edges.
-Many bonsai snips will also work well.
+Mini scissors: I use a pair of somewhat expensive Kai Japanese-made sewing snips that excel at small cuts and trimming edges.
+We work primarily in N-scale and these are great for detail work.
 Look for a thin blade that will hold an edge.
 Thick blades will tend to curl the paper and cardstock as you cut.
+Here’s a link to the Kai scissors on Amazon.

 Basic Steps to Building a Paper Model